cryogen-project/cryogen-docs/content/md/docs/getting-started.md

 ~ $ cd my-blog

 # start continuous build that watches for changes
-~/my-blog $ lein serve
+~/my-blog $ lein serve # or lein serve:fast

 # build for deployment
 ~ $ lein run

 # Clojure CLI:
+~ $ clojure -Ttools install com.github.seancorfield/clj-new '{:git/tag "v1.2.362"}' :as clj-new
-~ $ clojure -X:new :template cryogen :name me.my-blog
-~ $ cd me.my-blog
+~ $ clojure -Tclj-new create :template cryogen :name myname/my-blog :force true ~ $ cd myname/my-blog/

 # start continuous build that watches for changes
-~/my-blog $ clojure -X:serve
+~/my-blog $ clojure -X:serve # or clojure -X:serve:fast

 # build for deployment
 ~ $ clojure -M:build
 ```

-Once the server starts, you can visit your site at `localhost:3000`.
+Once the server starts, you can visit your site at `localhost:3000`<sup>*</sup>.
 The first thing you'll see is a helpful README on what to do next.

+<sup>*</sup>) You can override the default port by setting the env variable PORT: `env PORT=8080 lein serve`